Episode 1: The 8th Legion

 During the six weeks H’rafn is undergoing his Trial of One, the other party members resolve their own activities.
 Malbryn tangles with a crime lord known as The Ashen Man in Rell Keep.
 Rurak spends time with his family in Bronzehold.
 Narinn and Zorgar receive a missive from their brother Valasar, and continue rebuilding the Fortress-Temple of Belarius.
 Muir spends her time in Meriden repairing Ward and testing out new schematics.
 Lidda receives a mysterious invitation, but does not manage to make the connection with the sender.

 Episode 23: The Keeper of Skulls

-The party begin their voyage to Stormguard and Mount Greythunder to repair the Grand Temple of Alteus at its peak.
+The party begin their voyage to Stormguard and Mount Greythunder to repair the Grand Temple of Alteus.
 Partway through their journey, a member of the Pale Court teleports onto the Walrus, threatening the death of Grandpa Seaworth if Lidda does not divulge the location of the Hand of the Pale King.
 Lidda refuses, a fight breaks out, and the party are successful in defeating the Pale Courtier and saving Grandpa Seaworth from potential death.